 - The largest downfall of Sitecore is the customer experience.
-They are best reached through third party means.
+They are best reached through third-party means.
 Having a lack of availability turns users toward other options for CMS sites to ensure they can reach the company, directly, at any time.

 - Sitefinity is best praised for its usability and multi-lingual platform.
 The usability is easy to use and functional.
-It has also been praised that the mobility and flexibility are at the top of the advantages this site offers.
+It has also been praised that mobility and flexibility are at the top of the advantages this site offers.
 Multi-lingual abilities allow users to have access to all items from Sitefinity around the globe.

-- The largest downfall of Sitefinity is the lack of user controls and the limit to synchronization of sites among Sitefinity and others.
+- The largest downfall of Sitefinity is the lack of user controls and the limit to the synchronization of sites among Sitefinity and others.
 These two concerns, while not large, are a point against them because it shows they have not moved fully into the future at this time.

 - DNN is praised mainly for being scalable, structured, and having top security.
 The scalable feature aids in creating an array of websites that are suited to the user’s needs.
 Having this ability provides the best options for websites best suited to the requirements of your business.
-Structure of DNN is a pro because it provides portals for websites to separate if products are sold under one company but require their own sites.
-DNN also provides top security to their users with regularly scheduled updates and an encrypted database for all stored data.
+The structure of DNN is a pro because it provides portals for websites to separate if products are sold under one company but require their own sites.
+DNN also provides top security to its users with regularly scheduled updates and an encrypted database for all stored data.

 - The downfalls many are finding with DNN include manual configuration, modules, and support.
 DNN gives users a blank slate and the freedom to do as they please in creating their webpage.
 This can be a good thing, but it also means more time because the user has to produce every aspect of the webpage alone.

 - Modules are a downside to DNN because they aren’t free.
 DNN is a free CMS site, but any extras for the site or webpage are paid features at the user’s expense.
 Support is a disadvantage as well.
 This problem comes from the lack of market available.
-The reason this is an issue is due to the inability to find DNN because of their lack of market availability.
+The reason this is an issue is due to the inability to find DNNs because of their lack of market availability.

-- Positive sides of SharePoint are slight but important.
+- The positive sides of SharePoint are slight but important.
 One of the most important positives is user experience.
 The program is similar to Microsoft programs and runs like Word and PowerPoint.
 This makes users more comfortable with the site overall.
 Another advantage is having an array of companies familiar with SharePoint if there are concerns with the workings of the site.
 It’s also been praised for the platform’s configuration.
 Configuring the site to fit your needs is extremely simple with SharePoint.

 - The largest downfall is the complexity of working with CMS.
 It can be difficult at times to create what you want based on the options available.
 At times, it can seem impossible if you’re focusing too much on one aspect or another.
 It’s also a question of the platform remaining in use.
 At times, it has seemed to disappear from the world of CMS.